Nonlinear Bayesian Doppler Tomography for Simultaneous Reconstruction of Flow and Temperature

 \subsection{Measurement Principle}

-Coherence Imaging Spectroscopy (CIS) is a relatively new diagnostic method that realizes Doppler spectroscopy as an imaging technique, enabling two-dimensional measurement of ion temperature and velocity.
+This section summarizes the CIS measurement principle and derives the projection equations that link local emissivity, temperature, and velocity to the observed images.
+These equations provide the nonlinear forward model used in the subsequent tomography.

+CIS is an imaging Doppler spectroscopy technique that converts spectral Doppler information into spatial fringe patterns using birefringent interferometry ~\cite{Howard_2003, Howard2010-fl}.
+The technique enables two-dimensional measurement of ion temperature and flow velocity with high spatial resolution and has been widely applied in laboratory plasma experiments~\cite{Howard2010-fl,Silburn_MAST_2014,Nakamura_2018, Perseo_Gradic_2020}.
 It produces fringe images by exploiting the interference patterns created due to phase differences introduced by birefringent crystals.
-The signal from the output image of CIS, \( S_\mathrm{CIS}(\vec{x}) \), is expressed as follows:
+The signal from the output image of CIS, \( S_\mathrm{CIS}(\vec{x}) \), is expressed~\cite{Howard_2003, Howard2010-fl}:

 It should be noted that each variable on the \emph{right-hand side} of Eq.~\eqref{eq: signals of CIS} is a function of \( \vec{x} \), but this dependence has been omitted for simplicity.
 In this equation, the first term, denoted as \( I_0 \), represents the bias component corresponding to the intensity of the incident light.
 The second term is the modulation component corresponding to the autocorrelation of the incident light and depends on \( I_0 \), \( \zeta_\mathrm{I} \), \( \zeta_\mathrm{D} \), \( \phi_{0} \), and \( \phi_{\mathrm{D}} \).
 Among these, the instrumental contrast and phase of the carrier fringe, \( \zeta_\mathrm{I} \) and \( \phi_{0} \), respectively, must be eliminated from the data by a suitable calibration technique.
 The contrast factor, represented by the variable \( \zeta_\mathrm{D} \), is mainly affected by Doppler broadening of the spectrum, while the phase shift, represented by the variable \( \phi_{\mathrm{D}} \), is mainly affected by the Doppler shift.